ksu-is/Workout-Program-Generator/projectroadmap.md

 - [x] Find other files to use as a guide for my own
 - [x] Find a program the resembles my idea
 - [x] Run and evaluate the code
-- [x] Establish README, License, and Roadmap
+- [x] Establish README, and Roadmap
-- [x] Locate where file not found occurs and change directions
 - [x] Make the code run
 - [] Create saveable stats file for each player
 - [] Create Simple story line for code to be used when player meets certain conditions